Aims and context

 By consolidating the number of systems used to manage catalogue data, we will be able to introduce better workflows for data enhancement and enrichment and for managing access or publication restrictions.
 We also imagine enhancing confidence in the integrity of the data, by introducing robust version and provenance information.

 This new approach should provide firm foundations for delivering the aims of our ‘Archives for Everyone‘ strategy, enabling The National Archives to free our data and to unleash the power of an archival catalogue in a way that can support new forms of user engagement, participation, data re-use and research.
-This is the intersection where Project Omega and Project Alpha meet.
+This is the intersection where Project Omega (catalogue management) and Project Enta (catalogue and website publication) meet.

 Project Omega findings